 You can often find it at larger health food stores, and definitely at soap making suppliers online.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may receive a small commission—at no extra cost to you—from any sales made through these links.
 I only recommend products that I personally use and love!
+View my affiliate disclosure.

-RECIPE: DIY Pumpkin Pie Scrub
+DIY Pumpkin Body Scrub Recipe

 This DIY pumpkin pie scrub will fit perfectly into a pint-sized mason jar.
-Decorate the lid with a cute fabric scrap and tie on a label with a ribbon and it’s ready for gift giving.
+Decorate the lid with a cute fabric scrap and tie on a label with a ribbon and it’s ready for gift-giving.